mikerey21/ELK-Project/README.md

 There is no chance for human error and it is able to deploy rapidly across mulitple machines.

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
+In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._
 - Installs Docker.io
 - Installs python3-pip
-- Installs Docker module
+- Uses pip to install docker
-- Increases virtual memory
+- Increases virtual memory to run the appropriate container
 - Downloads and launches a docker Elk container

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.